scenic-views/scenic/README.md

 This is not desirable when you have complicated hierarchies of views, especially when some of those views may be materialized and take a long time to recreate.

-You can use `replace_view` to generate a CREATE OR REPLACE VIEW SQL statement.
+You can use `replace_view`. `replace_view` generates a CREATE OR REPLACE VIEW SQL statement on a normal view.
+For a materialized view, it creates a new materialized view under a temporary name (including the index definition specified in that version of the materialized view), then it drops the previous existing materialized view and then renames the new materialized view to its original name.

 See postgresql documentation on how this works: http://www.postgresql.org/docs/current/static/sql-createview.html